NNTin/discord-twitter-bot/README.md

 Once you have set everything up you can run main.py directly.
 (Useful in combination with systemd, Upstart, PM2, etc.)

 ![](https://i.imgur.com/TdJahu9.png)

-Once you have set everything up you can start main.py directly. (systemd, pm2, upstart, ...)

 Useful links:
 * [Twitter API](https://apps.twitter.com/)